-Two years ago, the Happy Valley side put in their best ever performance at the tournament when they lifted the Plate after a penalty shootout victory over Leicester City followed a goalless draw in the final.
+Four years ago, the hosts put in their best performance to date at the tournament when they lifted the Plate after a penalty shootout victory over Leicester City following a goalless draw in the final.

 Hong Kong Football Club had earlier defeated Singapore Cricket Club and HKFC Captain’s Select to reach their first Plate final since 2012.